 While Kingdom Hearts's Demyx doesn't dance so much as play his sitar when you fight him, his servant Nobodies, the Dancers, will force Sora into dancing with them to drain his HP.

-Kingdom Of Loathing has the Disco Bandit class, where you use disco moves and disco combos.
-The Disco Bandit Nemesis quest lets you learn rave combos, which combine a breakdancing spin, the Robot, and the Running Man to knock items loose from your enemies (among other effects).
+Kingdom of Loathing has the Disco Bandit class, where you use disco moves to injure and debilitate your enemies.
+The class-specific Disco Bandit Nemesis quest lets you learn Rave Combos, which chain together other non-Disco dance moves like a breakdancing spin, the Robot, and the Running Man to cause combat effects.

 In the Knights of the Old Republic games, Echani martial arts, espcially the ritual forms, are allegedly very close to a dance style.
 The Mandalorians mock this, calling them "fey dancers with weapons not fit for Mandalorian children."
 Still, Echani blades are some of the best ones in-game, and the Handmaiden in the second game isn't to be taken lightly.